openstack/kolla-ansible/doc/source/reference/shared-services/glance-guide.rst

 Ceph backend
 ~~~~~~~~~~~~

-To make use of ``ceph`` backend in glance, simply enable ceph or external ceph.
+To make use of ``ceph`` backend in glance, simply enable external ceph.
 By default will enable backend ceph automatically.
-Please refer to :doc:`../storage/ceph-guide`
+Please refer to :doc:`../storage/external-ceph-guide`
-or :doc:`../storage/external-ceph-guide` on how to configure this backend.
+on how to configure this backend.

 To enable the ceph backend manually: